osmandapp/osmandapp.github.io/website/api/messages/Readme.md

 - **description_color** - color (6 digit hex code) for the 'description' text.
 Optional parameter.
 - **url** - url, that will be opened on notification click.
 - **application** - JSON object that specifies which applications must show notification.
+- **show_christmas_dialog** - specify if the Christmas dialog should be displayed instead of notification.
+Optional parameter.

 # Procedure to deploy changes